-What cities can learn from the biggest electric bus fleet in North America (Yes, it's Canadian) | CBC News
+What cities can learn from the biggest battery-powered electric bus fleet in North America | CBC News

 "You are seeing huge movement towards all-electric," said Bem Case, the Toronto Transit Commission's head of vehicle programs.
 "I think all of the transit agencies are starting to see what we're seeing ... the broader benefits."

+While Vancouver has been running electric trolley buses (more than 200, in fact), many cities (including Vancouver) are now switching their diesel buses to battery powered buses that don't require overhead wires and can run on regular bus routes.

 The TTC got approval from its board to buy its first 30 electric buses in November 2017.
 Its plan is to have a zero-emissions fleet by 2040.

 That's a crucial part of Toronto's plan to meet its 2050 greenhouse gas targets, which requires 100 per cent of vehicles to transition to low-carbon energy by then.

 But Case said the transition can't happen overnight.